Sirius902/gcfeeder/README.md

 ## Notes
 * libusb does not allow more than one process to interface with a device at a time, so, the feeder may not be active when using Dolphin's passthrough.
+To use a controller with Dolphin using the feeder, configure the vJoy Device as a Standard Controller instead.
 * Only supports port one on the adapter.
 * Currently reads Force Feedback packets from all effects on vJoy to control rumble for compatibility (Dolphin seems to crash unless all effects are enabled).